leoniesmits/browser-technologies/opdracht1/README.md

 This problem is the biggest one so far, and finding a solution will take me some more time.

 ### 5. Trackpad
 Luckily, I noted this while working on the project, so the page has a "skip to slider" -button.
 This directs the user to the slider, which can be used with the arrow keys.
+This is only accessable with the tab-key, so doesn't disturb users who use the mouse.
 ![skip to slider](images/skip.png)
 ##### Slider
 There is a problem with getting from the slider to the images, as it starts at the bottom and isn't visible directly.
 I've played with the HTML of the slider, maybe putting it at the top in the DOM.
 This way, focussing on the slider seems smoother.
 Maybe the tab-index of the slider needs to be set, as the user needs to go back to this element at any time.